Learn how you can give your time, talents and skills to Making the Best Better as a 4-H Volunteer.

 We have a tremendous core of 4-H volunteers working with the Clark County 4-H Program.
 4-H volunteers who have given one or more years of service to the Clark County 4-H Program need to complete the following requirements:

-• Complete the your Re-Enrollment for Volunteers online at http://oh.4honline.com (Instruction were included in your club's Running Start folder.
-This re-enrollment must be completed before April 1.
+- Complete the your Re-Enrollment for Volunteers online at http://oh.4honline.com (Instruction were included in your club's Running Start folder.
+Re-enrollment must be completed by April 15.

-• All Ohio State University volunteers including OSU Extension's 4-H Volunteers will be required to complete a web-based background check every 4 years.
+- All Ohio State University volunteers including OSU Extension's 4-H Volunteers will be required to complete a web-based background check every 4 years.
 More details regarding this process will be sent directly to volunteers explaining this process further.
-If you have questions, please don't hesitate to contact Patty House (house.18@osu.edu), 4-H Extension Educator at 937-398-7599.
+If you have question, please don’t hesitate to contact the 4-H Extension Educators, Patty House, house.18@osu.edu, 937-398-7599 or Jeremy Elleman, elleman.30@osu.edu, 937-398-7606.

-• Take advantage of 4-H volunteer trainings and opportunities at the county and state level.
-Training is higly encouraged to help you to continue to Make the Best Better!
+- Take advantage of 4-H volunteer trainings and opportunities at the county and state level.
+2 hours of training is required annually for 4-H volunteers to continue service as a 4-H volunteer.
+This training combines volunteer core competencies, youth protection policies and county/state updates to help you to continue to Make the Best Better!

-To meet this requirement, please plan on registering and attending one of the following training dates:
+To meet this requirement in 2025, please plan on registering and attending one of the following training dates:

 Resource for 4-H Volunteers